Chern-Moser operators and weighted jet determination problems in higher codimension: Introduction

+Note that codimension 2 is a specific case, since the same techniques actually led the second author to an example of a quadric of codimension $5$ in $\C^9$ for which $4$-jet determination (and not less) for biholomorphisms holds \cite{mey}.
+Later on, Jan Gregorovic and the second author \cite{me1} gave examples of quadrics with jet determination of arbitrarily high order in codimension $d>2.$\\ Our main tool is given by the following theorem (see also Theorem \ref{re1} for a more explicit statement) \begin{theo} {Let $M_H$ be the generic homogeneous submanifold given by \eqref{fifi0}.
+Assume that $M_H$ is holomorphically nondegenerate.
+Then \begin{enumerate} \item There exists $k$ such that $hol(M_H,0)$ admits the weighted grading

+\item For any sufficiently finitely smooth perturbation of $M_H$ given by \eqref{corona01}, there exists a constant $k_0 \ge 1$ depending only on $M_H$ such that any $h \in Aut (M,0)$ is uniquely determined by its $k+k_0$ weighted jets at $0.$ \end{enumerate}} \end{theo} We should mention that part (1) in Theorem \ref{re0} is an immediate consequence of \cite{BER1}.
+Also, an inspection of the proof of part (2), based on the Taylor expansion of the holomorphic map $h$, shows that Theorem \ref{re0} also holds for formal maps sending $M$ to $M,$ where $M$ is a smooth generic submanifold (or formal submanifold) with holomorphically nondegenerate model $M_H$.

+Theorem \ref{corona2} then comes from the explicit computation of $k$ for which part (1) holds in Theorem \ref{re0}.
+A crucial point is to use "integrations" of a vector field (Lemma \ref{or} and Definition \ref{or1}).
+This notion was introduced in \cite{KMZ1} for the hypersurface case and was the key point to get the counterexample given in \cite{mey}.

 The paper is organized as follows.
 In Section 2, we recall the notion of Bloom-Graham finite type and its basic properties.
-We also define the notion of model generic submanifold $M_H$ associated to $M,$ and define the notion of weighted coordinates associated to $M_H.$ In Section 3, we show how to reduce the study of the weighted jet determination problem for $Aut (M,p),$ the stability group of $M,$ to the study of $aut(M_H,p),$ the set of real-analytic infinitesimal $CR$ automorphisms of $M_H$ at $p$ (see Theorem \ref{re1}).
-In Section 4, we prove results on $aut(M_H,p)$ (see Proposition \ref{zu1}) and we discuss the quadric model case.
-Section 5 is devoted to the consequences regarding finite jet determination problems.
+We also define the notions of model generic submanifold $M_H$ associated to $M,$ and of weighted coordinates associated to $M_H.$ In Section 3, we show how to reduce the study of the weighted jet determination problem for $Aut (M,p),$ the stability group of $M,$ to the study of $ hol (M_H,p),$ the set of real-analytic infinitesimal $CR$ automorphisms of $M_H$ at $p$ (see Theorem \ref{re1}).
+In Section 4, we introduce the notion of rigid vector fields and prove results regarding the jet determination problem for $ hol (M_H,p)$ (see Proposition \ref{zu1}).
+In Section 5, we discuss the quadric model case $Q$ and use Theorem \ref{re1} to prove Theorem \ref{corona2} by describing $hol (M_H,p)$ when $d=2.$